 Your Deed of Variation allows you to account separately and keep separate any funds received from different sources.
 Your Trust Deed is amended to allow the Trustee to account separately and keep separate any funds received from different sources.
 For example, sources may include:

 A Trust distribution often allows you to pay less tax.
-You normally distribute to the family members that are on the lowest tax rates.
+You normally distribute to the family members who are on the lowest tax rates.
 If you fail to distribute, then the Trustee (as the taxpayer) pays the tax at the highest marginal tax rate.

 You distribute Trust income to the pool of potential beneficiaries.
 If you do not distribute any part of the Trust income, then the Trustee is assessed on that part of the ‘net income’ at the highest marginal tax rate.